CarexNigra/event-collector/README.md

 Several environment variables need to be added (for being used in `docker-compose.yml`):
 * Credentials for MinIO
 * `kafka_topic` matching the topic in `dev.toml`
 * `log_level` which defines what exactly will be logged.
 If you add `DEBUG`, DEBUG, INFO, WARNING and ERROR logging will be performed.
-If you add `INFO` - INFO, WARNING and ERROR only.
-If you add nothing, logging will cover just WARNING and ERROR.
+If you add `INFO` - INFO, WARNING and ERROR only; etc. If you add nothing, logging will be set to INFO.

 It can be done as follows:
 1. Open your .zshrc file (or other relevant shell configuration file) in terminal: `nano ~/.zshrc`